trevorwagner/trevorwagner.dev/_static/pages/experience.md

 <span class="detail">_FullStory (Atlanta, GA/ Remote).
 2021-2023_</span>

 - Served as an active QA resource (concurrently) on two agile delivery teams within the company's main SaaS offering (for the capture script submitting visitor session details to a Go API and playback functionality assembling rehydrated session data to display within a Web page).
 Attended team meetings and ceremonies.
 Performed release testing.
 Reviewed pull requests.
 Evaluated current coverage strategy and suggested updates.
 - Designed and prototyped new UI and integration testing solutions in JavaScript/ TypeScript, including a sharable WebDriver factory class and an in-memory generic DAL for test data management.
 Provided formal design documentation of UI test solution for review within the org.
 Delivered presentations of completed work and kick-off meetings for new projects as needed.
+Developed and debugged tests written using Cypress.
 - Helped consolidate- and increase visibility of the QA discipline within the organization.
 Organized and led bi-weekly and weekly meetings for coordination within the Test Engineering and with Productivity.
 Served as an org-wide SME for Browserstack.
 Wrote a problem 19-page statement (including possible solutions) centering on functional risk presented within a custom multi-component feature flag system.
 Developed training materials that outline best testing practices including wiki posts and a 25-minute video presentation.

 ### Test Analysis Engineer